seananderson/csasdown/README.md

 bookdown::render_book('index.Rmd', csasdown::resdoc_pdf(latex_engine = 'xelatex'))
 ```

-The PDF file of your thesis will be deposited in the `_book/` directory.
+The PDF file of your Res Doc will be deposited in the `_book/` directory.

 ## Components

-The following components are ones you should edit to customize your thesis:
+The following components are ones you should edit to customize your Res Doc:

 ### `_bookdown.yml`

-This is the main configuration file for your thesis.
+This is the main configuration file for your Res Doc.
 It determines what Rmd files are included in the output, and in what order.
 Arrange the order of your chapters in this file and ensure that the names match the names in your folders.

 ### `index.Rmd`

 This file contains all the meta information that goes at the beginning of your
 document.
-You'll need to edit this to put your name on the first page, the title of your thesis, etc.
+You'll need to edit this to put your name on the first page, the title of your Res Doc, etc.

 ### `01-chap1.Rmd`, `02-chap2.Rmd`, etc.

 These are the Rmd files for each chapter in your dissertation.
-Write your thesis in these.
+Write your Res Doc in these.
 If you're writing in RStudio, you may find the [wordcount addin](https://github.com/pbs-assess/wordcountaddin) useful for getting word counts and readability statistics in R markdown documents.
 You might also enjoy writing in these Rmd files with [Atom](https://atom.io/), [Notepad++](https://notepad-plus-plus.org/), [Sublime Text](https://www.sublimetext.com/), and [Emacs](https://www.gnu.org/software/emacs/).

 ### `bib/`